jkelin/TribesRevengeance/_posts/2019-01-13-linux-server-hosting.md

 * You can set `WINEDEBUG=-all` environment variable which disables Wine debug information.
 This could help with performance.
 * Make sure that you optimize settings for your system like buffer sizes and so on
 * Network connection or network card seems to be more important than CPU
+* You can configure a VNC server to show your xvfb display, you can then see game log via VNC.
+This does not work very well hovever.

 ## Useful scripts